wakeupingear/MMOMaker/README.md

 ## GMS Project Usage

-To use MMOEngine with an existing GMS project, add the functions inside `MMOScripts.gml`
+To use MMOMaker with an existing GMS project, add the functions inside `MMOScripts.gml`

 `scrMMOSetup()`: Initialize variables, determine networking protocol, and set up networking elements.
 This only needs to be run once before any connections are made.